CSCI305/csci305-java-lab/README.md

   ```
     .\gradlew.bat clean build
   ```
-2. **Testing the project:** Again, from the project root directory, in the terminal/console run the following command:
+2. **Running the project:** Again, from the project root directory, in the terminal/console run the following command:
   * On Mac and Linux:
   ```
-    ./gradlew clean test
+    ./gradlew clean run
   ```
   * On Windows:
   ```
-    .\gradlew.bat clean test
+    .\gradlew.bat clean run
   ```

 ## Implementation